AngelEdOS/zammad-microk8s-deploy/README.md

 This is a script to deploy zammad using microk8s.
 You must have to give as argument the port that you want to expose for the application, and a second argument to indicate the port for pgAdmin

+# pgAdmin

+To connect with zammad database use the following data

+Postgres port: 5432
+database name: zammad_production
+username: zammad
+password: zammad

 # Add new ticket state